You’ve been working non-stop it seems and you really need to getaway. But you are limited on funds and quite possibly even time. What do you do?

 Living in Florida, Miami to be specific, I’ve found great value and enjoyment in taking 3, 4, 6, and 7-night Caribbean cruises.
 Many times you can have a vacation where you’re paying less than $100 a day and quite often, as low as $40.

 On a quick search on Kayak.com for cruises out of Miami and Fort Lauderdale, Florida for February 2013, the prices ranged from as low as $179 for a 4 night cruise on Carnival to $349 for a 6 night Western Caribbean cruise on Royal Caribbean.

-So the next time you are stressing and in need of a budget friendly getaway, consider going on a cruise and enjoy some of the best travel value available.
+So the next time you are stressed and in need of a budget-friendly getaway, consider going on a cruise and enjoy some of the best travel value available.